BloomTech-Labs/dont-send-that-email/README.md

   You should see `something` in the `client` directory.

 7. In the `server` directory you need to get Knex.
 It's a library we use to manage our databases.
-  Get it by typing `npm intall -g knex`.
-This will install
+  Get it by typing `npm intal knex`.
+This will install knex so you can install the database.

+8. After you have Knex.
+In the `server` directory type `knex migrate:latest`.